lqhuang/typed-settings/docs/guides.rst

 .. note::

     You should not hard-code configuration directories like :file:`/etc` or :file:`~/.config`.
-    The library platformdirs_ (a friendly fork of the inactive :program:`appdirs`) determines the correct paths depending on the user's operating system.
+    The library platformdirs_ (a friendly fork of the inactive Appdirs) determines the correct paths depending on the user's operating system.

     .. _platformdirs: https://platformdirs.readthedocs.io/en/latest/